Rural-Urban Differences in Medicaid Utilization

 Medicaid insures approximately one out of four rural Americans, but we have limited visibility into rural-urban differences in Medicaid utilization.
 Medicaid participants represent an important subpopulation of rural America, given that Medicaid includes low-income populations, children, and pregnant people, the latter two of are rarely included in Medicare data, which is more commonly used for policy analysis.

-The second aim is a scientific aim designed to be an initial step into rural-urban Medicaid analyses of use.
-To examine key utilization metrics for rural-urban differences in utilization among Medicaid beneficiaries.
-For this aim, we will analyze common metrics for utilization, including access, cost, and quality, among Medicaid eligibles and assess whether there are rural-urban differences.
-These analyses will help address key unanswered questions facing rural population including, for example,
+The second aim was designed to be an initial step into rural-urban Medicaid analyses to examine key utilization metrics for rural-urban differences in utilization among Medicaid beneficiaries.
+For this aim, researchers analyzed common metrics for utilization, including access, cost, and quality, among Medicaid eligibles and assessed whether there are rural-urban differences.
+These analyses helped address key unanswered questions facing rural population including:

 • How do costs for Medicaid eligibles vary by rurality?